Arthur D. Howden Smith: Work

 Smith began writing by contributing fiction to pulp magazines; his main market was Adventure.
 Smith also wrote fiction for Blue Book.

 For Adventure, Smith wrote sea stories about the adventures of Captain McConaughy.
-There were also historical swashbucklers about a Viking, Swain, living in Medieval Orkney and engaged in a terrible feud with the witch Frakork and her blood-thirsty grandson Olvir Rosta – which Smith bases on historical information provided by the Orkneyinga saga.
+There were also historical swashbucklers about a Viking, Swain, living in Medieval Orkney and engaged in a terrible feud with the witch Frakork and her blood-thirsty grandson Olvir Rosta – which Smith based on historical information provided by the Orkneyinga saga.
+The Swain saga has since been reprinted in four volumes by DMR Books.

 Smith's most famous series were the "Grey Maiden" stories.
 This revolved around a cursed sword created during the reign of Pharaoh Thutmose III and its subsequent appearances through world history.
+This has since been reprinted by Steeger Books.

-Smith also wrote "The Doom Trail" (1921) and its sequel "Beyond the Sunset", the adventures of Harry Ormerod, an 18th-century English exile, in the frontier of Colonial North America at the Iroqois country where a fierce struggle is waged with French agents out of Canada for control of the fur trade.
+Smith also wrote The Doom Trail (1921) and its sequel Beyond the Sunset, the adventures of Harry Ormerod, an 18th-century English exile, in the frontier of Colonial North America at the Iroqois country where a fierce struggle is waged with French agents out of Canada for control of the fur trade.
+They were published in book form after running in Adventure.

 Smith was a great admirer of Robert Louis Stevenson.
 In Porto Bello Gold (1924), a prequel to Treasure Island – written with the permission of Robert Louis Stevenson's executor, Lloyd Osbourne – Harry Ormerod's son Robert goes to sea in the company of such famous pirates as Captain Flint, Long John Silver and Billy Bones and takes part in capturing the treasure which would be recovered in Stevenson's book.
 Smith also wrote a sequel to Stevenson's Kidnapped, Alan Breck Again.

 The Ormerod Family saga was continued further in The Manifest Destiny where Robert Ormerod's great-grandson takes part in the expeditions of the 19th century adventurer William Walker.

 Smith wrote several books on American history, including a biography of Cornelius Vanderbilt, Commodore Vanderbilt: An Epic of American Achievement (1927).